zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==Among an unusually racially diverse and gender-balanced international crowd are some colorful individuals==:
 With some commensurately surprising skill sets.
-One participant in our music session, Zan McQuade, turned out work for O'Reilly Media, but have a sideline translating Latvian fiction into English, while playing piano to a high level and being the drummer in an all-woman Todd Rundgren covers bands.
-This kind of thing was not unusual.
+One participant in our music session, Zan McQuade, turned out work for O'Reilly Media but to have a sideline translating Latvian fiction into English, while playing piano to a high level and being the drummer in an all-woman Todd Rundgren covers bands.
+This kind of thing was not unusual at Foo.

 ###322
 ==a young CS professor . . . insists on calling our discussion